The Life of a Digital Nomad

 47. Express yourself

-If you really love someone, don’t be afraid to let them know.
+If you love someone, don’t be afraid to let them know.
 Say, “I love you,” often, and when you say it, mean it.
 Tell your significant other, friends, and family how much you care about them.
 Be generous with your affection.

 48. Take a walk